Growing your organic traffic with Pinterest is easier than you think

 Anyways, for this tutorial, you’ll need to install and activate Yoast.
 After Yoast is activated, go to the Yoast’s “Features” tab.
 Make sure the “Advanced settings pages” is “Enabled” and that will enable the metadata.
 Then we’re on to the next step!

 Step Two: Visit the “Rich Pin Validator”

-Go to Pinterest’s Rich Pin Validator, and plug in a link to any post on your site (it CANNOT be the link to your homepage).
-It doesn’t matter which post and you only need to do one.
+Go to Pinterest’s Rich Pin Validator, and plug in a link to any blog post on your site (it CANNOT be the link to your homepage).
+It doesn’t matter which blog post and you only need to do one.
 Click “validate.”

 Step Three: Apply!